TomNaessens/capistrano-docker/README.md

-    set :docker_apparmor_profile - run docker containers with specified apparmor profile set :docker_clean_before_run - stops and removes existing containers before running a new one (useful when running containers with -p option), defaults to false set :docker_env_file - set docker env file, default: nil
+    set :docker_apparmor_profile - run docker containers with specified apparmor profile set :docker_clean_before_run - stops and removes existing containers before running a new one (useful when running containers with -p option), defaults to false set :docker_env_file - set docker env file, default: nil set :docker_command - the docker command, defaults to: docker

     set :docker_compose - should we use docker-compose strategy instead (note - all above options are obsolete using this option), using docker-compose requires you to have docker-compose.yml file in your root directory, defaults to false set :docker_compose_path -> allow specify the path to the docker-compose.yml (see pull #5), defaults to nil